att/Distributed-Dictionary-Learning/README.md

 Developed for AT&T by Tong Wu (https://github.com/twugithub) and by Colin Goodall (https://github.com/ColinGoodall) and Raif Rustamov

+## Citation
+Any part of this code used in your work should be cited as follows:

+T. Wu, R. M. Rustamov and C. Goodall, "Distributed learning of human mobility patterns from cellular network data," in Proc.
+51st Annu.
+Conf. on Information Sciences and Systems, 2017.
+Companion Code, ver.
+1.0.

+## Reporting of issues
+Any issues in this code should be reported to T. Wu.
+However, this companion code is being provided on an "As IS" basis to support the ideals of reproducible research.
+As such, no guarantees are being made that the reported issues will be eventually fixed.

+## Computational environment
+This code has been tested in the following computational environments.
+While it can run in other environments also, we can neither provide such guarantees nor can help you make it compatible in other environments.

+Windows 7, 10/Linux with Python 3.7

 ## Alternative approaches

-The two synthetic data Python source files provide programs for distributed dictionary learning, for K-SVD and NN-K-SVD.
-For the local alternative, run as follows:-
+The two synthetic data Python source files provide programs for distributed dictionary learning based on K-SVD and NN-K-SVD.

 To fit an overcomplete approximating basis, run as follows:-